-Even though we were staying for a short time I purchased her a ride wristband.
-The wristband was $22 and valid all day.
-Ride tickets were available at 4/$5 or 50/$50.
-As a thrill ride enthusiast, the wristband was definitely the right choice.
-In less than 90 minutes, the rides she rode totaled over 50 tickets.
 I definitely recommend visiting the Carnival earlier in the day since it tends to be less crowded and ride lines are shorter.
 In past years we have visited on Friday or Saturday night and encountered 20 minute lines for rides.
-Yesterday, the longest my daughter had to wait for any ride was for the previous ride to end or maybe 5 cars for the Ferris wheel.
+Yesterday, the longest my daughter had to wait for any ride was for the previous ride to end.

 One of the things that I like about the Ann Arbor Jaycees Carnival is that we’re sure to run into people we know.
-Yesterday was unusual since we only ran into one family that we knew.
-But it definitely made the visit more fun for my daughter and her friend who was able to join my daughter on the thrill rides while her mom stayed with her sister on the tame rides.
+It definitely made the visit more fun for my daughter and her friend who was able to join my daughter on the thrill rides while her mom stayed with her sister on the tame rides.

 There is also a Ferris Wheel that is fun for the whole family and Cuckoo Haus, a German themed walk-through Fun House.

 There were plenty of rides for little kids at the Ann Arbor Jaycees Carnival.
 Kiddie Rides include:

 I have to admit that once I buy a ride wristband, we usually focus on the rides and don’t pay for extra experiences like games, the rock wall, or moon bounce.